ONLY ON 2: Two Brothers Claim Father Michael Pfleger Abused Them As Boys, Say They Could No Longer Keep Their Secret

 “I want to say this to the people who are still questioning this – all the good he’s done for the African-American community, I’m not taking away from that,” the older brother said.
 “But he also pilfered the African-American community by preying on African-American kids.”

 A representative of the Chicago Archdiocese said they are investigating and they take all sexual abuse allegations seriously.
-Meanwhile, Pfleger’s say he has never abused the brothers or anyone else and called this a shakedown.
+Meanwhile, Pfleger says he has never abused the brothers or anyone else and called this a shakedown.

+Gregory, in a statement, said: “I have no memory of this particular incident or family however, I am confident in the serious and thorough process in the Archdiocese of Chicago, in accordance with their longstanding safe environment policies, to ensure this and any other claims of sex abuse are thoroughly investigated.”

 Pfleger’s attorneys, James R. Figliulo and Michael D. Monico, released the following statement: